uds-se/fuzzingbook/README.md

 3. If you want to use the book in a classroom, and depend on your users having access to the interactive notebooks, consider using or deploying a [JupyterHub](http://jupyter.org/hub) or [BinderHub](https://github.com/jupyterhub/binderhub) instance.

+4. **Run the notebook locally** in a Docker container.
+For more information, see [How to use the book with Docker](https://github.com/uds-se/fuzzingbook/blob/master/deploy/README.md).

 #### Can I run the code on my Windows machine?

 We try to keep the code as general as possible, but occasionally, when we interact with the operating system, we assume a Unix-like environment (because that is what Binder provides).
-To run these examples on your own Windows machine, you can install a Linux VM or a Docker environment.
-Instructions on how to do this are welcome.
+To run these examples on your own Windows machine, you can install a Linux VM or a [Docker environment](https://github.com/uds-se/fuzzingbook/blob/master/deploy/README.md).

 #### Can't you run your own dedicated cloud service?